VirtusLab/besom/CONTRIBUTING.md

 Release builds of the Besom SDK are published to Maven Central, and snapshots to GitHub Packages as `org.virtuslab::besom-core:X.Y.Z` and `org.virtuslab::besom-<package>:A.B.C-core.X.Y`.

-Language host provider is published to GitHub Packages as `pulumi-language-scala-vX.Y.Z-OS-ARCH.tar.gz`.
+Language host provider is published to Maven as `pulumi-language-scala-vX.Y.Z-OS-ARCH.tar.gz`.

 To use development version of the language host provider: